-The Community Skills Framework™ includes five skill families with ten skills in each family, prioritized based on what we learned from our 2014 research.
+The Community Skills Framework™ includes five skill families with ten skills in each family, prioritized based on what we learned from our extensive community management research.

 First, when your Aunt Betty asks you what community management is you can say, “It’s a mix of engagement, content, technical, business and strategy responsibilities.”
 This may or may not mean anything to her but it adds enough detail about your job without being verbose – and in plain language.